 Learning to breastfeed your newborn baby can be one of the hardest tasks you’ll face as a new mom, but our caring lactation nurses are here to help.

-Our specialized team of certified lactation nurses, including the only bilingual lactation nurse in the Panhandle, provide assistance to new moms at BSA.
+Our specialized team of certified lactation nurses provide assistance to new moms at BSA.
 Even after going home, our lactation consultants are just a phone call away on our Breastfeeding Hotline at (806) 212-5548.

 Mother and baby share the same room after delivery so you can strengthen the bond between you.
 Of course, if you'd like a break or want some undisturbed rest, our nurses will be happy to care for your baby in the newborn nursery just steps down the hall.
 BSA is the only hospital in Amarillo with a nursery.